jefftriplett/django-podcast/trunk/readme.txt

     `http://www.example.com/podcasts/title-of-show/title-of-episode/`

 The `/podcasts/` portion of the URL is hard coded into the URL configuration.
-Beautifully designed default templates are included, so feel free to share your URLs after saving a show and an episode to show off!
+Beautifully designed default templates are included, so feel free to show off your URLs after saving a show and an episode!
 Note that the templates were not stress tested in Internet Explorer 6 or 7, but work on Web standards browsers.

 == FeedBurner and iTunes URLs ==